1. What is the purpose of hydraulic calculation?

 It is advisable to count the number of elbows, tees, and valves and evaluate the equivalent length, assuming piping layout for large-size or high-pressure piping.

 (2) Pump suction line: When the piping layout is not available, the equivalent length of the pump suction line should be assumed as 50 m minimum for process pumps and utility pumps.

 (3) Expansion loop: Thermal expansion loops are normally set for lengthy and high-temperature service lines such as an HP steam line and flare line.
-Since expansion loops increase equivalent length considerably, confirm Piping Section for the expected numbers if pressure balance is tight under selected pipe size.
+Since expansion loops increase equivalent length considerably, confirm the Piping Section for the expected numbers of pressure balance is tight under selected pipe size.